A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: Introduction

 On the other hand, the problem of determining the decomposition of an irreducible representation with respect to a given subgroup has not been addressed from a numerical point of view.
 The multiplicity of a given irreducible representation $(\mathcal{H}^\alpha, U^\alpha)$ of the compact group $G$ in the finite-dimensional representation $(\mathcal{H}, U)$ is given by the inner product

-where $\chi^\alpha (g) = \mathrm{Tr}(U^\alpha(g))$ and $\chi(g) = \mathrm{Tr} (U(g))$, $g \in G$, denote the characters of the corresponding representations, and $\langle \cdot , \cdot \rangle$ stands for the standard inner product of central functions with respect to the (left-invariant) Haar measure on $G$.
-Hence if the characters $\chi^\alpha$ of the irreducible representations of $G$ are known, the computation of the multiplicities becomes, in principle, a simple task.
-Moreover, given the characters $\chi^\alpha$ of the irreducible representations, the projector method would allow us to explicitly construct the Clebsch--Gordan matrix \cite[Ch.
-4]{Tu85}.
+where $\chi^\alpha (g) = \mathrm{Tr}(U^\alpha(g))$ and $\chi(g) = \mathrm{Tr} (U(g))$, $g \in G$, denote the characters of the corresponding representations, $|G|$ is the order of the group $G$ and $\langle \cdot , \cdot \rangle$ stands for the standard inner product of central functions with respect to the (left-invariant) Haar measure on $G$.
+Hence, if the characters $\chi^\alpha$ of the irreducible representations of $G$ are known, the computation of the multiplicities becomes, in principle, a simple task.
+Moreover, given the characters $\chi^\alpha$ of the irreducible representations, the projector method would allow us to explicitly construct the Clebsch--Gordan matrix [\onlinecite{Tu85}, Ch.\,4].
 However, if the irreducible representations of $H$ are not known in advance (or are not explicitly described), there is no an easy way of determining the multiplicities $c_\alpha$.

 Again, at least in principle, the computation of the irreducible representations of a finite group could be achieved by constructing its character table, i.e., a $c\times c$ unitary matrix where $c$ is the number of conjugacy classes of the group, but again, there is no a general-purpose numerical algorithm for doing that.